isc-projects/kea/doc/sphinx/arm/database-connectivity.rst

 Currently the support for each database is:

--  MySQL supports the whole set exccept the 'key-password' parameter, additional configuration must be done in the MySQL local setup, for instance certificate revocation list, choice of a specific TLS version, mutual authentication, etc.
+-  MySQL supports the whole set, additional configuration must be done in the MySQL local setup, for instance certificate revocation list, choice of a specific TLS version, mutual authentication, etc.
    When a TLS connection was required but the actual connection is in clear text an error log is emitted.
    The ``ssl-mode`` values correspond to the MySQL values ``DISABLED``,